German People's Congress: First congress

-The First German People's Congress for Unity and a Just Peace was started on the initiative of the SED.
-Delegates from political parties and mass organizations elected who came from the Soviet zone of occupation.
-Only a small proportion came from the Western zones.
+The First German People's Congress for Unity and a Just Peace was convened on the initiative of the SED.
+Delegates from political parties and mass organizations elected largely from the Soviet zone of occupation, with only a small proportion coming from the Western zones.
 The representatives met on 6 and 7 December 1947 in Berlin.
-Participation in the People's Congress, was a source of much discussion among the parties in the Soviet zone.
+Participation in the People's Congress was a source of much discussion among the parties in the Soviet zone.
 The refusal of the CDU to participate was one of the reasons that led to the dismissal of Jacob Kaiser as CDU chairman by the SMAD.
-Under strong pressure from the occupying power against the will of the majority of national associations, the Liberal Democratic Party decided to participate.
-The crucial point of criticism was that the Congress should not be composed according to the election results.
-By including the mass organizations, it had a higher distribution of members of the SED, which were usually also members of mass organizations, possible from the outset.
+Under strong pressure from the Soviets power and against the will of the majority of national associations, the Liberal Democratic Party decided to participate.

-According to estimates by Erich Gniffke, the political affiliation of most members of mass organizations to the SED 62% of the participant member of the SED, and another 10% member of the Communist Party.
-Although these estimates are at odds with the official figures (see table) are available, it is clear that the SED had a clear majority in the People's Congress.
+The Congress was criticized for the fact it was not composed according to the election results.
+Since it included the mass organizations, it had a higher proportion of members from the SED, who were usually also members of mass organizations.
+According to estimates by Erich Gniffke, most members of the mass organizations participated in the SED.
+Although these estimates are at odds with the official figures, it is clear that the SED had a clear majority in the People's Congress.

 Topics included the rejection of the planned construction of a West German state and the criticism of the US-British occupation policy.
-They discussed the preparation of a peace treaty and an all-German government "composed of representatives of all democratic parties".
-Here, the Congress rejected much of the Soviet policy on Germany and supported this.
-This is the reason why this motion was approved by the Soviet Military Administration and supported by the SED.
-To represent the Congress appointed a 17-member delegation to the London Conference of Foreign Ministers (November–December 1947) the positions of the Congress.
-The foreign minister saw no legitimacy of the delegation and did not receive it.
+The Congress also discussed the preparation of a peace treaty and an all-German government "composed of representatives of all democratic parties".

 Second congress

-The Second German People's Congress was held on 17-18 March 1948, 18 March being the 100th anniversary of the German revolutions of 1848–1849.
+The Second German People's Congress was held on the 17th and 18th March 1948, the 18th March being the 100th anniversary of the German revolutions of 1848–1849.
 The Congress was attended by 1898 delegates, including 512 from the western zones.
 It rejected both the Marshall Plan and the Oder-Neisse line, and agreed to hold a German reunification petition campaign, which took place from 23 May to 13 June 1948.

 Furthermore, the First German People's Council was elected, which included 400 members, of which 100 were from West Germany.
 It formed a constitutional committee led by Otto Grotewohl and tasked with drawing up a draft constitution for the future German Democratic Republic.